matsoob/jsonrefnavigator/README.md

-# jsonrefparser README
+# jsonrefnavigator README

-This is the README for your extension "jsonrefparser".
+This is the README for your extension "jsonrefnavigator".
 After writing up a brief description, we recommend including the following sections.

 ## Features